aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/converting-project-data/convert-ms-project-to-pdf/_index.md

 ## **Saving to Multiple PDF Files**
 To save project data to multiple PDF files, set the SaveToSeparateFiles flag to true.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-SaveToMultiplePDFFiles-SaveToMultiplePDFFiles.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-SaveToMultiplePDFFiles.cs" >}}

 ## **Customizing TextStyle for Project Data**
 Aspose.Tasks for .NET API allows developers to customize the text style for over-allocated resources.
 By default, the style used for overallocated resources is similar to Microsoft Project (MSP), that is, red and bold.
 TextItemType.OverallocatedResources makes it possible to customize the color and style for the overallocated resources.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-CustomizeTextStyle-CustomizeTextStyle.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-CustomizeTextStyle.cs" >}}

 ## **Customizing Date Formats**
 Aspose.Tasks for .NET API allows developers to customize the date format using the DateFormat enumerator when rendering project data.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-AddDefaultFontDuringSavingAsPDF-AddDefaultFontDuringSavingAsPDF.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-AddDefaultFontDuringSavingAsPDF.cs" >}}

 ## **Setting Default Font**
 Setting default font during rending of documents helps when a font is not found.
 In such a case, the default font replaces the missing font and output is not affected.
 Aspose.Tasks for .NET API lets you specify the default font using the DefaultFontName property of the PdfSaveOptions as shown in the following code sample.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-CustomizeDateFormats-CustomizeDateFormats.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-CustomizeDateFormats.cs" >}}